DaleEMoore/kivymvp/README.md

 ## why use it
 It provides the M and P for Kivy's V.

+## getting started
+Just look at kivymvp.py for a simple example.

 ## how does it work
 Views are essentially Kivy screens.
 They emit user events to and listen for redraw events from their presenter.